-Last Updated on 9 September, 2025 by Cara Sutra
+Last Updated on 11 February, 2026 by Cara Sutra

 I don’t have a kink for pretending to be a dog.
 I’m not even a ‘dog person’.
 However, the national furore surrounding people who want to be a human puppy this week really made my hackles rise.
 The cause of the outrage?
 TV shows giving an insight into the puppy play scene and/or fetish, including a Channel 4 documentary entitled The Secret Life Of The Human Pups.
+I might not identify as a pup myself, but I absolutely adore the pup play aspect of the alt, gay and BDSM scenes.

 Before the Channel 4 doc aired on Wednesday night this week, the main ‘star’ of the show was interviewed on popular daytime TV show This Morning.
 It’s a mid-morning show which includes all kinds of features: celeb gossip, entertainment news, cookery, fashion, big competitions and discussions and phone-ins about health and adult interest matters.
 These discussions and advice segments regularly discuss topics of a sexual nature, such as supposed strange sexual habits of a partner, what the best positions are to conceive, sexually transmitted infections and what to do about them, and even keeping the audience up to speed with the latest and greatest sex toys.